xtruong1909/rl-swarm/README.md

 - **How do I find my logs?** You can find them inside the `/logs` directory:
     - `yarn.log`: This file contains logs for the modal login server.
     - `swarm.log`: This is the main log file for the RL Swarm application.
     - `wandb/`: This directory contains various logs related to your training runs, including a `debug.log` file.
-These can be updated to Weights & Biases (see [above](#uploading-training-stats-to-weights--biases-wandbai)).
+These can be updated to Weights & Biases (only available if you log_with wandb).

 - **My peer 'skipped a round'**: this occurs when your device isn't fast enough to keep up with the pace of the swarm.
 For example, if you start training at round 100 and by the time you finish training the rest of the swarm reaches round 102, you will skip round 101 and go straight to 102.
 This is because your peer is more valuable if it is participating in the active round.
 - **My model doesn't seem to be training?**